A Novel Three-Parameter Extended Weibull Distribution for Health Data Modelling: Properties of SMPtW Distribution

-The stress-strength reliability above is not in a closed form if the shape parameters $\phi_1 \ne \phi_2.$ and thus, must be evaluated numerically.
-However, if the shape parameters $\phi_1=\phi_2,$ we have a closed form and the Stress-Strength Reliability
+The stress-strength reliability above is not in a closed form if the shape parameters $\phi_1 \ne \phi_2$ and $\beta_1\neq \beta_2$ and thus, must be evaluated numerically.
+However, if the shape parameters $\phi_1=\phi_2,$ and $\beta_1 = \beta_2 $, we have a closed form, and the Stress-Strength Reliability is given as